pulse-framework/pulse/README.md

 }
 ```

-Filters have access to the context object which contains groups, data, filters and actions from this collection, and other collections under their namespace.
+Filters have access to the context object (see Context Object) as the first paramater.

-Filters can also be dependent on eachother, as they also recieve the `context object`.
+Filters can also be dependent on eachother via the context object.

 ## Context Object